-Various diagnostic methods are available to identify the etiology of the signs and symptoms of vaginitis.
-The purpose of this policy is to define medical necessity criteria for the diagnostic evaluation of vaginitis (excluding Trichomonas vaginalis, vaginal pH testing, and microscopic examination with saline and potassium hydroxide [KOH]) in members/enrollees ≥ 13 years of age.
+Various diagnostic methods are available to identify the etiology of the signs and symptoms of vaginitis.1 The purpose of this policy is to define medical necessity criteria for the diagnostic evaluation of vaginitis in members/enrollees \geq 16 years of age.
 This policy also defines unnecessary amplified DNA- (deoxyribonucleic acid) probe testing for genitourinary conditions.